vuxcode/pr1-project-Thaisthetic/time-report.md

 - Current progress

 Made an input box using HTML for user to enter their username.
-Next to it is a box that submits the username and saves it to a variable.
+Next to it is a button that submits the username and saves it to a variable.
 I also made it so that you can confirm the input using the enter key.
-Reason behind that being that I instinctively went for enter several times while testing the code, rather than clicking the button itself.
+Reason behind that being that I instinctively went for enter, to submit, several times while testing the code, rather than clicking the button itself.

 When you continue the username is printed using the following format "Player name: "username"".